openego/eDisGo/doc/methodology/flexibility/overlying_grid.rst

        (Series, p.u.)
      - :attr:`~edisgo.network.timeseries.TimeSeries.generators_active_power` of the
        fluctuating generators, before any curtailment from the ``curt`` requirement
+   * - ``feedin_district_heating``
+       (DataFrame, MW, one column per district-heating area)
+     - not a result of its own: it is subtracted from the heat demand of its district-heating area in :attr:`~edisgo.network.heat.HeatPump.heat_demand_df`, bounded at zero, before the power-to-heat units of that area are merged into one component.
+It therefore lowers the electricity the heat pumps draw

 Constraint a validation test may rely on: for dispatchable generators the eDisGo time series should reproduce the eTraGo input exactly (up to the technology-to-generator